Alexander, son of Herod

-Alexander, son of Herod was born about 35 BC; died about 7 BC.
-His mother was the Hasmonean princess Mariamne.
+Alexander, son of Herod was born around 35 BC and died around 7 BC.
+His mother was the Hasmonean princess, Mariamne.

-The unfortunate fate which persistently pursued the Hasmonean house overtook this prince also.
+The unfortunate fate which persistently pursued the Hasmonean house also overtook this prince.
 As heir presumptive to the throne by right of descent on his mother's side, he was sent to Rome for his education in the year 23 BC.
 He remained there in the household of Asinius Pollio until about the year 17 BC, when Herod himself brought him and his younger brother Aristobulus, who had been with him, home to Jerusalem.
-Shortly afterward Alexander received in marriage the Cappadocian Princess Glaphyra, the daughter of King Archelaus of Cappadocia.
-Glaphyra bore Alexander three children, two sons: Tigranes, Alexander and an unnamed daughter.
+Shortly afterward, Alexander received in marriage the Cappadocian Princess, Glaphyra, the daughter of King Archelaus of Cappadocia.
+Glaphyra bore Alexander three children: two sons, Tigranes and Alexander, and an unnamed daughter.

 Demise

-Alexander's handsome presence and frank bearing made him a favorite with the people, and they longed for the day when the house of the Maccabees should mount the throne instead of the half-Jew Herod.
-But, on the other hand, a certain degree of vanity and a spirit of vindictiveness, which marked him no less than his prepossessing qualities, rendered him extremely unpopular with the partisans of Herod, who had much to fear from a future King Alexander.
-Josephus was writing for a Roman audience, after a major rebellion and this may not genuine criticism.
-Salome repeatedly warned Herod of danger threatening him from Alexander and his brother Aristobulus.
-The king felt that it was not impossible that his sons meditated revenge for Mariamne's execution; and on the other hand, the open antipathy expressed by them against their father combined to open the king's ear to the calumnies of Salome and her fellow-plotters.
-Herod's attempt to humiliate Alexander by restoring to honor Antipater, an older son by another wife, resulted disastrously.
+Alexander's handsome appearance and sincerity endeared him to the public, who supported the house of the Maccabees for the throne instead of the half-Jewish Herod.
+However, he became marked by a certain degree of vanity and a spirit of vindictiveness, which rendered him extremely unpopular with the partisans of Herod who began to fear retribution should he become King.
+One concern about this account is Josephus' potential bias towards his Roman audience; his criticism may not be genuine and merely an attempt to discredit Judea after a major rebellion.

+Salome repeatedly warned Herod of danger from Alexander and his brother Aristobulus.
+The king felt that it was not impossible that his sons meditated revenge for Mariamne's execution, considering the open antipathy his sons expressed against their father combined to open the king's ear to the calumnies of Salome and her fellow plotters.
+Herod's attempt to humiliate Alexander by restoring to honor Antipater, an older son of another wife, resulted in disaster.
 Antipater's insidious plotting and the open enmity to Herod shown by Alexander widened the breach between father and son to such an extent that in the year 12 BC, Herod felt himself constrained to bring charges against his sons before Augustus.
-A reconciliation was brought about, but it was of short duration; and shortly afterward (about 10 BC) Alexander was thrown into prison upon the evidence of a tortured witness who accused him of planning the murder of Herod.
+A reconciliation was brought about, but it was of short duration.
+Shortly afterward (about 10 BC), Alexander was thrown into prison on the evidence of a tortured witness who accused him of planning the murder of Herod.
 Intercepted letters were produced which revealed Alexander's bitterness against his father.
-In vain did Archelaus, Alexander's father-in-law, endeavor to bring about better relations between them; the reconciliation was again a brief one, so that once more the intrigues of Antipater and Salome succeeded in securing the incarceration of Alexander and Aristobulus (about 8 BC).
-This was dynastic conflict, in the key territory bridging West and East and the context was instability erupting across the Roman Empire.
+In vain did Archelaus, Alexander's father-in-law, endeavor to bring about better relations between them.
+The reconciliation was again a brief one, so that the intrigues of Antipater and Salome succeeded once more in securing the incarceration of Alexander and Aristobulus (about 8 BC).
+This was a dynastic conflict, in the key territory bridging West and East and the context was instability erupting across the Roman Empire.